filamentphp/filament/packages/panels/docs/02-getting-started.md

 ### Creating a stats widget

-Create a [stats widget](../widgets/stats-overview) to render patient types using the following artisan command (do not specify a resource and select "admin" for the location when prompted):
+Create a [stats widget](../widgets/stats-overview) to render patient types using the following artisan command:

 ```bash
 php artisan make:filament-widget PatientTypeOverview --stats-overview
 ```

+When prompted, do not specify a resource, select "admin" for the location.

 This will create a new `app/Filament/Widgets/PatientTypeOverview.php` file.
 Open it, and return `Stat` instances from the `getStats()` method: